diamkil/socials/README.md

 # Socials: Single Link You'll Ever Need to Share
 Socials is a single-page website that stores all your social media and personal websites to share.
-It is similar to tappy.tech and linktr.ee, but open-source and built on Next.js 👨🏽‍💻.
+It is similar to tappy.tech, sociallinks.co, compiled.social and linktr.ee, but open-source and built on Next.js 👨🏽‍💻.
 Self-hosting or publishing as a static website using the source code or Docker recommended!

 ## Changelog

 - Updated the icons to a higher resolution and similar design style
-- Added several new icons and rearranged the web interface.
+- Added several new icons (such as reddit, tumblr, dribbble, youtube and more), and rearranged the web interface to look pretty.
 Minor changes to display the content neatly on mobile devices.
-- Added icons for naming Instagram either "insta" or "instagram" did the same for snapchat
+- Added icons for naming Instagram either 'insta' or 'instagram' did the same for snapchat
 - Added support for custom websites

 ## How to add users